ngrogg/kattis-solutions/README.md

 GroggIBEM is my solution to the problem "I've been everywhere, man", this one is in C++ <br/>
 GroggRatingProblem is my solution to the problem "Rating Problems", this one is in C++ <br/>
-GroggWhichIsGreater is my solution to the problem "Which is Greater?", this one is in C++ <br/> GroggFilip is my solutoin to the problem "Filip", this one is in C++ <br/>
+GroggWhichIsGreater is my solution to the problem "Which is Greater?", this one is in C++ <br/> GroggFilip is my solution to the problem "Filip", this one is in C++ <br/>

 All solutions are in Python 3 unless noted otherwise! <br/>
 Please do not copy my solutions directly into Kattis! <br/>